Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 If this sounds like you, here’s good news: With a bit of planning and a little effort, you can eat healthy meals that are fast and easy to prepare.

-“Planning is the secret to eating delicious, nutritious meals every day”, Dominic says.
-“Just grab a pen and notepad, or make a little spreadsheet in your computer, and map out your meals for the entire week.
+“Planning is the secret to eating delicious, nutritious meals every day,” Dominic says.
+“Just grab a pen and notepad, or make a little spreadsheet on your computer, and map out your meals for the entire week.
 Once you get the hang of it, mealtime is simpler — and it’s easier to eat better consistently.”

 One smart idea is to download a free printable weekly meal planner.
 There are spaces for breakfast, lunch, and dinner for each day, plus a handy grocery list.